gem/oq-engine/doc/installing/slurm.md

 path `shared_dir/$HOME/oqdata`.
 This option is preferable since it will work transparently for all users but only the sysadmin can set it.

-## Installing SLURM
+## Installing on HPC

-This section is for the administrators of the SLURM cluster.
+This section is for the administrators of the HPC cluster.
 Installing the engine requires access to PyPI since the universal installer will download packages from there.

-Here are the installations instructions for engine 3.18, assuming you have python installed as
+Here are the installations instructions to create modules for engine 3.18 assuming you have python3.10 installed as modules.

-modulefiles:
+We recommend choosing a base path for openquake and then installing the different versions using the release number, in our example /apps/openquake/3.18.
+This will create different modules for different releases

 ```
 # module load python/3.10
 # mkdir /apps/openquake